The Low-FODMAP Diet

 FODMAP carbohydrates can be found in a wide range of fruits, vegetables, legumes, beans, nuts, dairy and grains.
 Examples include:

 The Monash University offers a comprehensive list of high and low FODMAP foods.
 Their researchers have scientifically tested foods for presence and quantities of the problematic carbohydrates and continue to do so.
 They update the app regularly.
-I highly recommend downloading their low-FODMAP smartphone app to have the list ready at your fingertips.
+Download their low-FODMAP smartphone app to have the list ready at your fingertips.

 How Does the low-FODMAP Diet Work to Manage Digestive Symptoms?